 – test (DAC = 0), used for test purposes.

-It is recommended that DAC 2-9 be used to identify subsequent versions of international specific messages and that the administrator of application specific messages base the DAC selection on the maritime identification digit (MID) of the administrator’s country or region.
+It is recommended that DAC 2-9 be used to identify subsequent versions of international specific messages and that the administrator of application specific messages base the DAC selection on the MID of the administrator’s country or region.
 It is the intention that any application specific message can be utilized worldwide.
 The choice of the DAC does not limit the area where the message can be used.

-The FI is a 6-bit number assigned to uniquely identify the data content structure within an application under a DAC assignment.
+The function identifier (FI) is a 6-bit number assigned to uniquely identify the data content structure within an application under a DAC assignment.
 Each DAC can support up to 64 applications.

-– The definition of the technical characteristics, as defined in Annexes 2, 3 and 4, of any AIS station covers layers 1 to 4 of the OSI model, only (see § 1, Annex 2).
+– The definition of the technical characteristics, as defined in Annexes 2, 3 and 4, of any AIS station covers layers 1 to 4 of the open systems interconnection (OSI) model, only (see § 1, Annex 2).

 – The layers 5 (session layer), 6 (presentation layer) and 7 (application layer, that includes the human-machine-interface) should be in accordance with the definitions and guidelines given in this Annex in order to avoid application conflicts.